Replacing an Expert Witness Unexpectedly: What You Need to Know

 The old adage in trial practice is that no party wants to face a surprise.
 Unfortunately, just as life can be unpredictable, the status of an expert’s availability can change unexpectedly.

-Depending on the stage that trial has reached, the court may place serious restrictions on the replacement of an expert.
-Even worse, replacing an expert at the last minute can be stressful and expensive for an attorney.
+Depending on the stage that the trial has reached, the court may place serious restrictions on the replacement of an expert.
+Even worse, switching expert witnesses at the last minute can be stressful and expensive for an attorney.
 Knowing the unique challenges of replacing an expert and having a contingency plan can be key to prevailing under such circumstances.

 When a Life Event Renders Your Expert Unavailable

-An expert’s family emergency, sickness, or even sometimes their own death can leave you without a critical witness.
+An expert’s family emergency, sickness, or even sometimes the death of an expert witness can leave you without a critical witness.
 Unfortunately, such events in life happen when least expected.
 While a court can be understanding to a point, the attorney needs to find a new expert as soon as possible.

 To get the court’s approval (and to avoid conflict from the opposition), the testimony of the new expert must remain similar or the same as the previous expert.
 In addition, the replacement expert must be a professional with a similar educational background and work experience related to the subject matter at hand.
 Hopefully, the attorney has a backup expert from their previous work preparing for trial.
 However, in the case that there is no replacement expert on standby, an expert witness search service can connect attorneys with a custom-recruited expert with very tight turnaround times.